 That last quote from Saint Pio is profound.
 The entire cosmos is sustained by the Holy Sacrifice of the Mass…”

-Begin the habit of attending daily Mass
+Begin the habit of attending daily Mass as often as possible

 “Do you ever feel overwhelmed or like your life is beyond your control?
 Jesus is present in the Eucharist to help us.
 We can welcome Him into our lives not just on Sundays, but every day, at daily Mass.
 Attending daily Mass regularly helps us hold a place for Jesus in our lives every day, and to build a deeper relationship with Him, so that we may realize His love for us, and His desire to care for us.
 To help you begin a daily Mass habit, the diocese hosted ‘Come to the Altar,’ to focus on the meaning of the Mass.”
 Bishop William Waltersheid invited everyone in his diocese to participate in the Come to the Altar daily Mass campaign and explained the benefits of attending daily Mass.

 Other Eucharistic articles by Bishop Waltersheid: